 How we do business

 To ensure our ongoing support to development processes in Bangladesh, the UNDP procures a significant volume of goods and services.
-As a public organization, entrusted with donor funds and committed to supporting Bangladesh’s economy, the UNDP abides by the following principles:
+As a public organisation, entrusted with donor funds and committed to supporting Bangladesh’s economy, the UNDP abides by the following principles:

-Fairness, Integrity and Transparency: ensures that competitive processes are fair, open, and rules-based.
+Fairness, Integrity and Transparency: Ensures that competitive processes are fair, open, and rules-based.
 All potential vendors are treated equally, and the process features clear evaluation criteria, unambiguous solicitation instructions, realistic requirements, and rules and procedures that are easy to understand.

-Effective International Competition: all potential vendors receive timely and adequate information on UNDP requirements, as well as equal opportunity to participate in procurement actions, and restricts them only when it is absolutely necessary to achieve UNDP development goals.
+Effective International Competition: All potential vendors receive timely and adequate information on UNDP requirements, as well as equal opportunity to participate in procurement actions, and restricts them only when it is absolutely necessary to achieve UNDP development goals.

-In Line with UNDP Standards: meaning that business transactions must conform to the mandates and principles of the UNDP and the United Nations.
+In Line with UNDP Standards: Meaning that business transactions must conform to the mandates and principles of the UNDP and the United Nations.

 The UNDP strictly observes its financial rules and regulations.
-While this may sometimes lengthen the procurement process, UNDP Bangladesh applies more flexible methods for low-value/low-risk purchasing, and approves purchase orders electronically, all of which save time and money for the organization and its vendors.
+While this may sometimes lengthen the procurement process, UNDP Bangladesh applies more flexible methods for low-value/low-risk purchasing, and approves purchase orders electronically, all of which save time and money for the organisation and its vendors.

 UNDP Policy against Fraud and other Corrupt Practices